 - Is the supplier’s business stable with a proven track record?
 If long-term stability is in question, it’s a good idea to require their technology to be held in escrow.

-- Unless you’re a very large customer, you’re probably not going to influence the vendor’s product roadmap to fit your future needs.
+- Unless you’re an extensive customer, you’re probably not going to influence the vendor’s product roadmap to fit your future needs.

 There are a few major points that will have the most impact on the success of your product:

-- The build model gives companies the highest level of control, but introduces the most risk, highest costs, longest timelines, and the most demanding staffing needs.
+- The building model gives companies the highest level of control but introduces the most risk, highest costs, most protracted timelines, and the most demanding staffing needs.

-- The buy model places the responsibility on the solution provider, but gives your company the least amount of control.
+- The buying model places the responsibility on the solution provider but gives your company the least amount of control.
 Also, small companies have little influence on new features and future roadmap additions.

-- The hybrid model is an excellent approach for companies that already have strong competencies inside their market, but are new to IoT.
+- A hybrid model is an excellent approach for companies that already have strong competencies inside their market but are new to IoT.
 It can offer the highest return on investment and allows your team to take control of the parts you’ve already mastered.